 Circuit Details: With neither timer activated, both motor leads are (-).
 With one timer/relay pair switched on, one lead switches to (+), the other stays (-) & the motor either runs forward or reverse.
 With both timers activated, both motor leads are (+) … that shouldn’t happen with your timers set properly, but it’s fine if it does (not a short circuit).

-Don’t shoot the hobbyist: I’ve only been running this new setup for a week so I can’t vouch for it’s longevity yet, but I don’t have any reason to doubt it will be as reliable as the prior design.
-So far I’ve only had to replace 1 timer that stopped switching after 5 years of use.
+Don’t shoot the hobbyist: So far this design seems reliable.
+I’ve only had to replace 1 timer that stopped switching after 5 years of use.

 Questions for electrical engineers:

 - Does this module handle EMP from the actuator motor being switched off, or ideally should I add something to manage that?
 There are a bunch of other components on the circuit board in addition to the two relays, not sure what it’s designed to handle.

 - I’ve come across this relay module used with IN1/IN2, NO1/NC2, & NC1/NO2 each jumped together, like this, which seems to provide the same exact function as a single DPDT relay wired as an H-bridge.
 To me this makes very little sense — essentially using two SPDT relays to accomplish the same function as one DPDT relay, but with more complicated wiring & greater possibility of component failure.
 Are there any benefits to this setup over a single DPDT relay?